Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields: The bifurcation condition and patterns in two dimensions

+As remarked in Section \ref{sec:high_dim}, the shape of the patterns along the different branches have been characterised in two dimensions \cite{Dionne}, and, as already noted, with a square periodic lattice, there will be branches with patterns consisting of rolls/stripes, simple squares, super squares, or anti-squares.
+Restricting the functional \eqref{eq:onecompfunctionalH} to the square lattice defined by the periodicity of the problem as we did in Section \ref{sec:high_dim}, the characteristic hexagonal pattern obtained through time evolution of the PDE system \eqref{eq:4PDE} in \cite{CHS} in the case of a radially symmetric connectivity kernel will thus not appear along any of the corresponding bifurcation branches.
+This can heuristically be explained by the fact that a hexagonal pattern cannot be fitted periodically on the square while at the same time preserve any square symmetries---the ratio between the inradius and circumradius of a hexagon is $\frac{\sqrt{3}}{2}$.
+A simple Fourier decomposition of a hexagonal pattern which periodically fits on the square $[-0.5,0.5]^2$ is

+but this is not symmetric with respect to the corresponding periodicity lattice.
+One can check that this pattern is coordinate-wise even with respect to axes rotated clockwise by $\frac{\pi}{12}$.

-To support this hypothesis, we take a closer look at a typical time evolution for the PDE \eqref{eqn:2}.
-In Figure \ref{fig:timetransient}, we plot $\bar\rho(x,t)$ at different times for a $\kappa$ close to the first bifurcation points.
+To illustrate that the hexagonal pattern numerically appears as a stable stationary state of \eqref{eqn:2}, a typical time evolution for the PDE \eqref{eqn:2} can be found in Figure \ref{fig:timetransient}.
+Here $\bar\rho(x,t)$ is plotted at different times for a $\kappa$ close to the three leftmost bifurcation points of the left plot in Figure \ref{fig:radsym-vs-nonradsym}.
 The time series is obtained by introducing a machine precision perturbation of spatially homogeneous initial data at one position and then using the same numerical method as in \cite{CHS} on a $64\times64$-grid.
-We observe that at first the patterns are component-wise symmetric and go through different shapes before stabilising into the bottom left pattern of Figure \ref{fig:timetransient}.
+We observe that at first the patterns are coordinate-wise even and go through different shapes before stabilising into the bottom left pattern of Figure \ref{fig:timetransient}.
 The solution stays close to this pattern for some time.
-Note that it is very similar to the pattern in Figure \ref{fig:modepatterns2} created by the superposition of the second and third bifurcations.
-Eventually a symmetry breaking event happens (bottom center of Figure \ref{fig:timetransient}) and the solution stabilises into a hexagonal pattern (bottom right of Figure \ref{fig:timetransient}).
-This is of course in no way a proof but an indication of a symmetry breaking bifurcation around a non-homogeneous in space branch of stationary states.
+Eventually a symmetry breaking event happens (bottom center of Figure \ref{fig:timetransient}) and the solution stabilises into a hexagonal pattern (bottom right of Figure \ref{fig:timetransient}) which numerically has the same coordinate-wise even symmetry axes as \eqref{eq:hex}.

+As pointed out in \cite{CHS}, numerical experiments indicate that this pattern does not occur continuously as a stable bifurcation branch at a point on the spatially homogeneous branch, see Figure \ref{fig:bifurcationdiagram}.
+Figure \ref{fig:bifurcationdiagram} shows bifurcation diagrams with respect to $\kappa$.
+The diagrams are created as in \cite{CHS} for \eqref{eq:4PDE} by numerically evolving \eqref{eqn:2} up to stabilisation to a steady value for a given $\kappa$.
+Then, the stationary states for increasing or decreasing $\kappa$ are recursively computed for smaller (r2l) or larger (l2r) values of $\kappa$ by taking as initial data the already computed steady state.